APMonitor/begin_java/10-Methods.md

 readTemps {
 }
 ```
-In addition to a name and curly brackets to encase it, a function needs a *return type*.
-A return type specifies the datatype of the value returned by the function if any is returned.
-In this case, no value will be returned so the return type is ```void```.
+Methods also need a *return type*.
+A return type says the datatype of the value returned by the function if any is returned.
+In this case, the method won't return a value so we will type ```void```.
 ```
 void readTemps {
 }
 ```
 The last thing a method needs are *parameters*.
-Also refered to as an *argument*, a parameter is a variable, unique to a method, that is set every time that method is run.
+A parameter is a special variable that is set every time the method is called.
 The parameters go inside parentheses right after the method name.
 Since this method needs no parameters, we will leave the parentheses blank.

 ```
 void readTemps() {